francescoTheSantis/GLEm-Net/README.md

 # GLEm-Net

 ## Overview
-This repository contains a methodology for integrating a feature selection mechanism into a neural network: [GLEm-Net: Unified Framework for Data Reduction with Categorical and Numerical Features](https://ieeexplore.ieee.org/document/10386901/metrics#metrics).
+This repository contains a methodology for integrating a feature selection mechanism into a neural network: [GLEm-Net](https://ieeexplore.ieee.org/document/10386901/metrics#metrics).
 The methodology presented here is capable of handling both numerical and categorical variables, enabling efficient feature selection in neural network-based models.

 ## Features
 - **Compatibility**: Works seamlessly with numerical and categorical data.